Skip to Content

 What Happens if You Call 911 In Europe?
 Does 911 Work Everywhere?

-Unfortunately, 911 doesn’t work in Europe.
+911 might not work all around Europe.
 This is a North American emergency phone number and only works in the US, Canada, and parts of the Caribbean.
-If you ring 911 in many European countries, nothing will happen.
-Some, like the UK, will redirect you to the local emergency number, but this isn’t guaranteed, so it’s best to know the emergency number for the country you’re traveling to.
+If you ring 911 in many European countries, you won’t get through to the local emergency services unless they can reroute the call to the local number on their switchboard.
+Some countries are a lot better than others.
+For instance, the UK will automatically redirect you to the local emergency number, which is 999, as long as your phone is in the UK physically.
+However, as some countries don’t always reroute 911, it’s best to know the emergency number for the country you’re traveling to.

 List of Emergency Numbers in Europe (in Alphabetical Order)